River Valleys CoC

 What is Coordinated Entry?

-Coordinated Entry (CE) in the River Valleys CoC Region is a HUD-mandated, evidence-based system designed to ensure that everyone experiencing a housing crisis has fair and equitable access to housing that becomes available in the homeless response system.
+Coordinated Entry (CE) in the River Valleys CoC Region is a HUD-mandated, evidence-based system designed to ensure that everyone experiencing a housing crisis has fair access to housing that becomes available within the homeless response system, regardless of the barriers they may encounter.

 The goals of Coordinated Entry are to: